Pulham Market Big Wood

-Pulham Market Big Wood is a 4.7 ha biological Site of Special Scientific Interest south of Long Stratton in Norfolk.
+Pulham Market Big Wood is a 4.7 ha biological Site of Special Scientific Interest south of Long Stratton in Norfolk, England.

-This ancient coppice wood on boulder clay is probably the last fragment of a much larger area of woodland.
+The ancient coppice wood on boulder clay is probably the last fragment of a much larger area of woodland.
 The standard trees are mature pedunculate oaks and the coppice layer is very overgrown.
 The ground flora is dominated by bramble, honeysuckle and bracken.

 Boudica's Way footpath runs through the wood.